Once you establish a connection, the server enters stage 2. For each request

 For administrative requests (shutdown, reload, etc.), the

-table entry, since that is the only table
+server checks only the user table entry, since that is the only table

 that specifies administrative privileges.
 Access is granted if the entry